Mazoon Al-Alawi

 Mazoon Khalfan Saleh Al-Alawi (born 14 November 1997) is an Omani sprinter.

+Career

 She competed at the 2016 Summer Olympics in Rio de Janeiro, in the women's 100 metres.
 She progressed from the first preliminary round with a time of 12.30 seconds.
 In the quarterfinal, she finished with a time of 12.43 seconds.
 She did not advance to the semifinals.